Linaro/lava/doc/v2/simple-admin.rst

   $ sudo lava-server manage users add <username>  --passwd <password>

-If ``--password`` is omitted, a random password is generated and output by the script.
+If ``--passwd`` is omitted, a random password is generated and output by the script.

 See ``$ sudo lava-server manage users add --help`` for more information